yretes/yretes/README.md

 *   🌍  I'm based in Drammen, Norway
 *   ✉️  You can contact me at [kristian@kristianws.com](mailto:kristian@kristianws.com)
 *   🚀  I'm currently working as a software engineer at Kongsberg defence & aerospace
-*   🧠  I'm how to develop for the PlayDate console
+*   🧠  I'm learning how to develop for the PlayDate console

 ### Skills
 <p align="left">